 LEADERSHIP Camden County

-Over 22 Years, 525 Graduate from LEADERSHIP Camden County
+Over 28 Years, 687 Graduates from LEADERSHIP Camden County

-During the 9-month program, participants had an opportunity to learn about a number of aspects of the community, including history and natural resources; state government; social services; health care and education; economic development and tourism; law enforcement and the legal system; and infrastructure.
-Several sessions focused on leadership skills, group dynamics, team building, and creating a vision for the future.
+During the 9-month program, participants have an opportunity to learn about a number of aspects of the community, including history and natural resources; state government; social services; health care and education; economic development and tourism; law enforcement, the legal system; and infrastructure.
+Several sessions focus on leadership skills, group dynamics, team building, and creating a vision for the future.

 The goals of the program are to enhance the leadership skills of participants to improve Camden County’s future; familiarize participants with the community’s opportunities, needs, problems, and resources; identify and analyze current economic, political and social forces affecting the community’s future; establish effective peer relationships among participants; provide a common ground for communications between participants and community leaders; and to educate participants on how to move people and ideas to action.